openhab/org.openhab.ui.habmin/README.md

 Features
 ========

 * **Responsive**.
 Should work well on all devices.
 Of course some functions may be removed or be difficult to use on small devices (eg the graphical rule editor).
 * **Theme-able**.
 Multiple themes are available - take your pick (currently 3 themes).
 If you want a different look, we're using [bootswatch](http://www.bootswatch.com) themes - vote for your favourite by [raising an issue](https://github.com/cdjackson/HABmin2/issues/new).
-* **Internal support**.
-OpenHAB is a multinational community - so the software should support your language and country.
 * **Charting**.
 Modern, fast charting of historical data.
 * **Graphical rule editor**.
 No need to learn rule syntax.
 * **International support**.
 Currently translated in English, Deutsch, Français.
 Add support for your language...